apollographql/apollo-server/docs/source/schema/schema.md

 ```

 Instead of accepting three arguments, this mutation could accept a _single_ input type that includes all of these fields.
 This comes in extra handy if we decide to accept an additional argument in the future, such as an `author`.
+FIXME I don't think this is a really compelling argument, because in GraphQL all arguments are given by explicit name and argument order is igonred.
+So the analogy to JS (made in the previous paragraph) doesn't really hold up since "pass args by keyword" is how it already works!
+To me, the main reasons for input objects are (a) if you want to reuse a set of arguments in multiple fields or (b) if the arguments naturally have a more deeply nested structure.
+The example here doesn't show either of those.

 An input type's definition is similar to an object type's, but it uses the `input` keyword: